odk-x/docs/odkx-src/injected-interfaces.rst

   **Returns**: The result of the geopoint capture action.

-Initiates a geopoint capture action within the ODK Survey app, enabling users to capture geographic coordinates (latitude and longitude).
+Initiates a geopoint capture action within the ODK-X Survey app, enabling users to capture geographic coordinates (latitude and longitude).

 captureGeopointUsingMap
 ~~~~~~~~~~~~~~~~~~~~~~~~